Close

 Paragraph

-MTV SAF’s mission is to “equip young people with the knowledge, confidence and resources to make informed choices about their sexual and reproductive health and avert HIV”.
+The mission of MTV Staying Alive Foundation is to “equip young people with the knowledge, confidence and resources to make informed choices about their sexual and reproductive health and avert HIV”.
 In 2009, MTV SAF launched the first season of MTV Shuga, an award-winning TV drama that blends HIV and sexual health messaging with entertaining stories to which young people can relate.
-There have been 9 seasons of MTV Shuga, produced in Kenya, Nigeria, Ivory Coast, and South Africa - the later being called MTV Shuga Down South.
+To date, there have been 9 seasons of MTV Shuga, produced in Kenya, Nigeria, Ivory Coast, and South Africa.
+Also, an Indian series, called MTV Nishedh, aired in 2020.

-Set again in South Africa, MTV Shuga Down South season 2 targets young people with HIV prevention, HIVSS, PrEP and HIV treatment as predominant themes.
+Set again in South Africa in 2019/2020, MTV Shuga Down South season 2 targets young people with HIV prevention, HIV self-screeningSS, PrEP and HIV treatment as predominant themes.
 The campaign focusses on the existence and benefits of HIVSS; shows the administration of an HIVSS kit on-screen; highlights the importance of follow-up testing and treatment following a positive diagnosis from HIVSS; PrEP, condoms and repeat testing for those testing negative.
 The aims of the MTV Shuga Down South 2 media campaign are to simultaneously raise awareness of and create demand for HIVSS, PrEP and other prevention strategies among young people aged 15-24 years, while steering audiences to HIV testing and prevention services.

 Evaluation Design